ibm-cloud-docs/appid/ts_saml.md

 ### Identity provider supports SSO
 {: #ts-saml-idp-support-sso}

 If your identity provider supports SSO, then it is possible that the SAML authentication uses the already established SSO session to authenticate the user.
 If it does not, the user is redirected to a login page.
-They might be redirected if your identity provider can't match the authentication requirements that are defined in App ID's authentication request with what it uses to establish SSO.
-For example, if your identity provider establishes a user SSO session by using biometrics, then App ID's default authentication context must be changed.
-By default, App ID expects users to be authenticated by password over HTTPS: `urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport`.
+They might be redirected if your identity provider can't match the authentication requirements that are defined in {{site.data.keyword.cloud_notm}}'s authentication request with what it uses to establish SSO.
+For example, if your identity provider establishes a user SSO session by using biometrics, then {{site.data.keyword.appid_short_notm}}'s default authentication context must be changed.
+By default, {{site.data.keyword.appid_short_notm}} expects users to be authenticated by password over HTTPS: `urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport`.